CfSOtago/GREENGridData/docs/README.md

  * _examples_ - R/Rmd script examples to show how the clean anonymised data can be analysed.

 We encourage [feedback](https://github.com/CfSOtago/GREENGridData/issues) and [contributions](https://github.com/CfSOtago/GREENGridData/pulls) but inevitably #[YMMV](https://en.wiktionary.org/wiki/YMMV).

+We also encourage you to log your (intended) data usage via https://github.com/CfSOtago/GREENGridData/issues/38.

 # Publications to date